Criminal Justice Major Launches Owning My Blackness to Focus on Elevation of Black College Students

 What makes it different

 Embrey-Banks wanted to find a way to focus on education, advocacy, and elevation of Black students.
 As she prepared to present the proposal for the new organization to Student Senate, she did her homework.
-She pulled data on grade point averages, SAT scores, and graduation rates at the College.
-The data matched most of what can be found across the country—Black students fall behind in nearly every category.
+She pulled data on grade point averages, SAT scores, and graduation rates at the College, which indicated that some Black students would benefit from an extra boost.

-As part of Owning My Blackness, Embrey-Banks wants to work with those who hire for those job opportunities.
+Embrey-Banks discovered, for instance, that some on-campus jobs, like resident assistant, require students to have a certain GPA.
+To allow Black students who do not meet the requirement to enjoy such an opportunity, she wants to work with those who hire for those job opportunities.
 Through a funnel of communication, Owning My Blackness would work with students who are turned down for a job because of their GPA and offer them a chance to bring their grades up to a level where they can be reconsidered for the position.

 She’s also working to create a database of students with various majors, so Black students can connect with one another, create study groups, or find opportunities to build relationships.